newKJW/CoACD-for-Unity-modified/README.md

 however, you may not be satisfied with the output.

 if you are, consider editing the mesh(FBX file) using third-party modeling program(s) to run with 'off' mode.

+'Calculate Colliders from FBXfile' calculates all mesh datas in single FBX file. therefore,

+if the FBX file you editing is difficult to merge loose concave mesh parts into a single concave mesh,

+You can try this function by creating each loose part with its own mesh data.